Video: Our Story – Off The Streets Huntington Beach

 Compassion + Personal Responsibility: We exist to give the homeless a compassionate hand up.
 However, our approach requires the person we help to accept most of the responsibility for getting off the streets.
 They must be motivated.
 They must be willing to go through an in-depth financial review.
 They must find their own rental.
 They must have income to pay rent on an ongoing basis.
 We encourage and guide them but they do the work.

 100% volunteer & minimal overhead expenses: We are a 501(c)(3) non-profit charity with an all-volunteer team.
 We continually strive to keep overhead expenses to an absolute minimum.
 We have no paid staff or office building.
 Most of our volunteers work out of their own homes.
-In addition to paying security deposits to help our homeless clients get into a home of their own, our other client related expenses include our warehouse rental and the operating costs for our box truck so we can provide them furniture.
 Our only expenses that are not directly related to client services are mandatory insurance and general and administrative costs such as information technology, office supplies, and other operating expenses.
 That means 95% of your financial donations go directly toward helping the homeless get off the street.

 100% private funding: We accept no government funding.
 All of our donations are from private individuals and organizations.
 This gives us the ability to operate efficiently, quickly, and with no regulatory restrictions or reporting requirements.
 Beyond giving financially, you can also contribute to our mission in other ways such as donating household goods or simply spreading the word about our charity.

 One-time service: We provide our service one time only; we don’t have any repeats.
 As such, we conduct in-depth financial reviews with the people we help to maximize that person’s chances for long term success – the first time.